Key Takeaways

 |---|---|---|

-| Separate lease (scope increase at market rate) | New rate for new lease | No |
+| Separate lease (scope increase + consideration increase commensurate with standalone price) | Rate at commencement of new lease | No (new lease only) |

-| Decrease in scope (partial termination) | Revised rate | Yes (gain/loss) |
+| Decrease in scope (partial termination) | Revised rate | Yes (gain/loss on modification date) |

-| Other modifications (term extension, rent change) | Revised rate | No |
+| Other modifications (term extension, negotiated payment changes) | Revised rate | No immediate gain/loss.
+Future depreciation and interest will change |

-| Full termination | N/A | Yes (gain/loss) |
+| Full termination | No remeasurement; settlement terms affect gain/loss | Yes (gain/loss) |

 Modifications vs Remeasurements